ZION CORRALES-NELSON PROFILE

 Zion Corrales-Nelson has a personal best of 12.03 in the 100m, 24.53 in the 200m, has run 24.01 (+2.4), and 54.94 in the 400m.

 This exciting new find for the Philippines will be participating in the National Games.

-Zion Corrales-Nelson is eyeing the qualification standards for the World Junior Championships in Oregon, 11.90, 24.50, and 55.26.
-Times which are well within range for the promising young sprinter.
+Zion Corrales-Nelson is eyeing the World Junior Championships qualification standards in Oregon, 11.90, 24.50, and 55.26.
+Times that are well within range for the promising young sprinter.
 She is likely to join forces with the Richardson twins in the relay in what may be the start of a women’s 4×100 relay, which will be around for many years to come.

 LIKE OUR FACEBOOK PAGE

 PLEASE SHARE THIS ARTICLE ZION CORRALES-NELSON